julianrominger/economic_dispatch_pyomo/README.md

 # economic_dispatch_pyomo
 This is the code to solve a simple economic dispatch model using pyomo.
+You can read the formulation of the economic dispatch problem in the file economic_dispatch.pdf

 You need to have installed in your computer python3, pyomo and the linear solver you want to use (glpk, cplex, gurobi, etc).